Heteroskedastic/EBay-Motors-sighting/README.md

 #### How it works.
 1. Enter a search, for example "BSA" 1960-1970
 2. Parses each result and saves to a db
+3. Can export from DB to CSV
+4. Will be able to add results "sightings" to https://github.com/Heteroskedastic/Classic-Motorcycles

 Uses:
 https://github.com/timotheus/ebaysdk-python